tarantool/doc/doc/book/admin/vshard_admin.rst

 from this number in the whole replica set, then the buckets are distributed evenly.

-The etalon number is calculated automatically considering the number of buckets in the cluster and weights of the replica sets.
+The etalon number is calculated automatically considering the number of buckets in the cluster and the weights of the replica sets.

-Rebalancing starts if the **disbalance threshold of a replica set** exceeds the disbalance threshold
-:ref:`specified in the configuration <cfg_basic-rebalancer_disbalance_threshold>`.
+Rebalancing starts if the **disbalance threshold of a replica set** exceeds the disbalance threshold specified in the configuration (the :ref:`sharding.rebalancer_disbalance_threshold <configuration_reference_sharding_rebalancer_disbalance_threshold>` option).

 The disbalance threshold of a replica set is calculated as follows: